The 5 essential metrics for community engagement

 Again, the logic here is simple: the more engaged your members are and the more they enjoy interacting with your community, the more time they’ll spend in your community space.

 Your members are busy people.
-They don’t have enough spare time to spend it on things that don’t interest or engage them.
-So, the more time they choose to spend with your community, the more interested, invested and engaged they are.
+They don’t have enough spare time to spend on things that don’t interest or engage them.
+So, the more time they choose to spend with your brand and their fellow customers, the more interested, invested, and engaged they are.

 How we use it at Disciple:

-As with all of these metrics, we use average session length to gain some insight into the depth of engagement in the communities on our platform.
+We use average session length to gain insight into the depth of engagement in the communities on our platform.

-A longer average session length is a positive indication that members are finding something of value in their community.
-They may be creating and sharing their own content, thoughts and ideas.
-Or perhaps they enjoy reading other people’s content and interacting with posts, comments and messages.
+A longer average session length indicates that members are finding something of value in their community.
+They may be creating and sharing their own content, thoughts, and ideas—or perhaps they enjoy reading other people’s content and interacting with posts, comments, and messages.

 The limitations:

-The average session length alone won’t paint the full picture of your community’s depth of engagement.
-It’ll tell you how much time they’re spending in your community space but it won’t tell you anything about how that time is spent.
+The average session length alone won’t paint the full picture of the depth of engagement.
+It’ll tell you how much time they’re spending with your brand, but it won’t tell you anything about how much time they spent.

-Regardless of how long your average session length is, you should use that information in conjunction with more qualitative data points to see how your members are spending their time.
+Regardless of how long your average session length is, you should use that information with more qualitative data points to see how your members spend their time.
 To do that, manually run through a randomly selected sample of 10 unique sessions to see what those members completed during their sessions.

 Here’s what you’ll need to calculate your UGC rate over a given period of time: